webplatform/docs-wpd/Projects/CSS_Property_Milestone/index.md

 == Milestone Goal ==

 Documentation for all standards-track CSS properties is as comprehensive, correct, and helpful as--or better than--the current best sources for CSS property documentation.

+== Project Plan ==
+# Enumerate all CSS property articles to include in this milestone
+# Pick one representative property and make its documentation the ideal model of CSS reference documentation.
+# Derive content guidelines for CSS pages based on the documentation we created for the representative property
+# Assign owners for each property, and track progress towards individual quality goals (e.g. Summary, examples, compatibility table, syntax)
+# Review all articles to verify they meet our quality guidelines.

+While we're working on articles, there are a few best practices to keep in mind: after you think your article is done, e-mail the list for others to take a look and review it.
+You should follow the guidelines as closely as possible.
+If you discover places where the guidelines should be changed or added to, propose them to the group along with the specific motivating examples.